Artificial Intelligence (AI), Machine Learning (ML), Big Data, and BlockChain are some of the buzz words we hear more and more in recent times.

 Why Microsoft does not have an AI powered Monitoring offering?

 It is surprising to see a company like Microsoft who are market leaders in machine learning and artificial intelligence not having any AI powered monitoring solutions.
-None of their monitoring products like Azure OMS (Operations Management Suite), Azure Log Analytics, Azure Application Insight, SCOM (System Center Operations Manager) etc., claim they can automatically detect and fix the problem using AI.
+None of their monitoring products like Azure OMS (Operations Management Suite), Azure Log Analytics, Azure Application Insights, SCOM (System Center Operations Manager) etc., claim they can automatically detect and fix the problem using AI.

 I highlighted Microsoft here, however, it’s true for other big players like Google, Amazon, and IBM (Watson) as well.
 They have an AI platform, but none of them focus on AI powered monitoring solution.